stormgle/account-base/README.md

 @stormgle

 ## Introduction
-`account-base` is a collection of micro-services aim to manage user accounts.
-It is based on nodejs and express.
-Each service can be deploy as an REST API so that it is easy to scale in production or integrate with serverless platforms such as Amazon Lambda.
+`account-base` is a service based on nodejs and express aimed to support user accounts management.
+It adopted *token-based authentication* as its core.
+The package exports a REST api singleton so that it can be easily integrated with serverless platforms such as Amazon Lambda.

+## Prequisition

+Docker is required to run the local database in the example.

 ## Run example demo

-If you want to explore the services, run the example demo provided with this package.
+If you want to explore the service, run the example demo provided with this package.

 ### Clone package from GitHub

 `git clone https://github.com/stormgle/account-base`

+### Install all dependencies

+`npm install`

 ### Run example demo

 `npm run example`

-It will run setup script to download AWS DynamoDB Local and then start the example server at port 3000.
-The example server includes all provided APIs.
+It will setup the environment variables.
+Run docker and install the necessary image if not installed yet.
+Then, it starts the local database service from docker, create USERS Collection and add three initial documents for Super-Admin, Admin and Tester users.
+Eventually, it starts the API Server at port `3100`.

-Open a ternimal and make a request to example server, using `curl` for example.
+After the server is started and running.
+Open a ternimal and make a request to the example server, using `curl` for example.

 #### Signup a new account

-`curl -H "Content-Type: application/json" -X POST -d '{"username":"tester@test-team.com","password":"123456"}' http://localhost:3000/auth/signup`
+`curl -H "Content-Type: application/json" -X POST -d '{"username":"tester@test-team.com","password":"123456"}' http://localhost:3100/auth/signup`

 #### Login
-`curl -H "Content-Type: application/json" -X POST -d '{"username":"tester@test-team.com","password":"123456"}' http://localhost:3000/auth/login`
+`curl -H "Content-Type: application/json" -X POST -d '{"username":"tester@test-team.com","password":"123456"}' http://localhost:3100/auth/login`

 For the complete list of the API, refer section [TBD]